-As at December 31, 2019, Pembina employed 2,791 personnel, of which 1,631 were engaged in the performance of field operations and superintendence activities, and 1,160 were engaged in the performance of facilities engineering, systems, management, finance, accounting, administration, human resources, information services, drafting, business development, safety and environmental service and other activities.
-Of the above field operations employees, 40 are unionized.
-Pembina's workforce is relatively stable with limited turnover and employees are financially encouraged to remain in Pembina's employment through options to purchase Common Shares, long-term incentive programs and pension plans, all of which vest over time.
+As at December 31, 2020, Pembina employed 2,623 personnel (including contractors), of which 1,573 were engaged in the performance of field operations and superintendence activities, and 1,050 were engaged in the performance of facilities engineering, systems, management, finance, accounting, administration, human resources, information services, drafting, business development, safety and environmental service and other activities.
+Of the above field operations employees, 61 are unionized.
+Pembina's workforce (excluding contractors) is relatively stable with limited turnover.
+Employees are financially encouraged to remain in Pembina's employment through options to purchase Common Shares, which are available to certain employees, and long-term incentive programs and pension plans, all of which vest over time.